Hypericaceae: St John’s Wort Family

 Notes:

-An invasive weed which is poisonous to livestock.
-It is often found growing in large clumps.
-Each stem can bear many (25–100) bright yellow, 5-petaled flowers, which often develop a row of tiny black dots along the petal margins.
+This is an invasive weed which is poisonous to livestock, often found growing in large clumps.
+Each stem has many (25–100) bright yellow, 5-petaled flowers, which may have a row of tiny black dots along the petal margins.
 The leaves provide an important diagnostic feature; they appear to be perforated, the result of the presence of many small, clear oil glands.
+Garden varieties with larger blossoms sometimes escape and naturalize.
 At first sight the leaves bear a resemblance to French Broom (Genista monspessulana), but the plants are unrelated.
+Like other Hypericum species, this is sometimes called St. John’s Wort, and has uses in traditional medicine.
+Photo #2 by CJH.